 - A. IFC Process: Initial IFC is currently 74 weeks late (planned 25/11/08; as at 30/04/10 the actual IFC is yet to be issued).
 DS advises that "... design not yet approved and still subject to change".
 DS also advised that the "... current design parameters were instructed by CEC and revised design parameters now being instructed mainly to allow Picardy Place to function in traffic flow terms but also to take account of potential Henderson Global (St James Quarter)".
 From the above we understand that there are two concurrent issues.
 The first is that the SDS design is incomplete or not satisfactory to CEC.
 However the second issue (Henderson Global / St James Quarter) is outwith Infraco control.
 From discussion with DS, this appears to be the main issue delaying completion of the design in this area.
-It is therefore likely that the late issue of this IFC flows from one or more of the following possibilities:- - Late issue by SDS (in its simplest form a CE under 65(t) which may in turn permit the application of clause 65.12.2); - A material breach by SDS (again in its simplest form a CE under 65(u) which may in turn permit the application of clause 65.13); - A failure of Infraco to provide the Infraco Design to SDS in accordance with the Consents Programme and Schedule.
-Part 14 (clause 19.19 refers); - A tie Change: - > A failure of Infraco in respect of its management of SDS or another breach by Infraco (e.g. failure to properly manage the CEC interface); - A requirement of CEC for which tie will bear responsibility;
+Further information provided by DS on 02/06/10 states that "... delay for 1C2 Roads is attributable to CEC (and thus tie) except for any time where we can substantiate unreasonably slow progress by SDS / BSC, eg period taken to produce design estimates.
+SDS design unsatisfactory to CEC is a red herring because CEC instructed the constraints that give rise to unsatisfactory traffic impacts and CEC has had to relax those constraints to try to find an acceptable design".
+It is therefore likely that the late issue of this IFC flows from one or more of the following possibilities:- - > Late issue by SDS (in its simplest form a CE under 65(t) which may in turn permit the application of clause 65.12.2); - A material breach by SDS (again in its simplest form a CE under 65(u) which may in turn permit the application of clause 65.13); - A failure of Infraco to provide the Infraco Design to SDS in accordance with the Consents Programme and Schedule.
+Part 14 (clause 19.19 refers); - A tie Change; - A failure of Infraco in respect of its management of SDS or another breach by Infraco (e.g. failure to properly manage the CEC interface); - A requirement of CEC for which tie will bear responsibility;